New California gas price law another defeat for oil industry - KESQ

 State regulators have banned the sale of most new gas-powered cars in California by 2035.
 And last year, the state Legislature approved a bill limiting where new oil wells can be drilled, providing buffer zones around homes, schools and other sensitive sites.

 Likewise, the industry spent millions on campaign contributions in the 2022 election, supporting both Democrats and Republicans.
-Nearly one-third of all 120 seats in the Legislature are newly elected members.
+More than a quarter of all 120 seats in the Legislature are newly elected members.

 Those donations did not always translate to favorable votes.
 New Assemblymember Esmerelda Soria, a Democrat who represents parts of the Central Valley, was the top beneficiary of money from a Western States Petroleum Association-affiliated committee.
 Soria voted Monday to support the legislation despite industry opposition.